eunsongkoh/passwordVault.py/README.md

 The user is able to store the: Website, Username, and Password which is then stored and displayed after the master password in inputted.

 Future Implementations:
-- Improve UI (Colour, Font,
+- Improve UI (Colour, Font, Positioning)
-- Fix Delete Button Bug
+- Fix "Delete" Button Bug
 - Create a copy and paste button
 - Option to change the master password